ianfoo/ship30for30/day-07-yes-but-look-inside.md

 watched the sunset ignite the clouds over the Olympics, you know what I mean.

 I spent a few years in a honeymoon with my new home, on a journey of discovery.
-Everything was new and exiciting.
+Everything was new and exciting.
 I was going to new places and meeting new people.
 After a while, though, it became familiar.
 I found my regular spots, and I more or less had a set of people I knew.
 I'd driven past downtown on the Viaduct 1,000 times.
 The city began to feel like a pair of comfortable jeans.